 Kevin has been published in Amateur Photographer Magazine based out of London for his photo “Lovers.”
 His photo "Fields of Gold" has been published in Photography Week Magazine.
 Kevin was published in Edge of Humanity Magazine and had 10 of his pieces featured.
 Recently, Kevin's art has been featured in Yes We Are Magazine, Envira Gallery, Photos Worth Seeing, Abstract Daily, The Photographer's Society, Camera Raw and Voyage Atlanta Magazine.

-Kevin's architecture pieces have gone out to cities all across the country: Atlanta GA, Boston MA, Trenton NJ, Chicago IL, New York City (Manhattan) NY, Hartford CT, Oakland CA, Philadelphia PA, Des Moines IA, Alpharetta GA, Conshohocken, PA Powder Springs GA, St. Louis MO and Pasadena, CA.
+Kevin's architecture pieces have gone out to cities all across the country: Atlanta GA, Boston MA, Trenton NJ, Chicago IL, New York City (Manhattan) NY, Hartford CT, Oakland CA, Philadelphia PA, Des Moines IA, Alpharetta GA, Conshohocken, PA Powder Springs GA, St. Louis MO, Pasadena, CA, Plainsboro, NJ, Memphis, TN and Springfield, MO.

 Kevin's first in depth interview was recently published in Voyage Atlanta Magazine and had six of his pieces featured. http://voyageatl.com/interview/art-life-kevin-quinn/